Lowest0ne/java_class/README.md

 The first line compiles the code into a java class file, and the second uses java to run the code.

-Feel free to contact me about anthing.
+I assume that you can get JDK running up on your own...

+## Contributions

+Feel free to fork and send a pull request.
+I'm sure the code could use some refactoring.